 The SLC Peer-Led Study Group Program values faculty support and recognizes how critical it is to our success.

 Peer-Led Study Groups are offered as an option for outside-of-class learning for introductory level natural science courses.
-The groups, composed of no more than 13 students, meet weekly for two hours.
+The groups, composed of up to 13 students, meet weekly for two hours.
 Students who have already successfully completed the course at U-M, and who are trained in group facilitation and collaborative learning techniques, serve as Study Group Facilitators.
 Study Groups focus on engaging all members in the learning process, and may include activities like collectively reviewing notes, working together to solve problems or critiquing each other's work.

 "Cindy was great.
 At first I did not think she would be helpful because she never gave us answers...but then I realized she was helping us figure things out on our own... she really wanted our whole group to succeed." — Study Group Member“